rongkangw/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   2. Double-click the jar file
+   2. Run `java -jar EASync.jar` in a terminal.<br>
       Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   2. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by running `java -jar EASync.jar` in a terminal. <br>
       Expected: The most recent window size and location is retained.

-3. _{ more test cases …​ }_

 ### Adding a member and an event
 1. Adding a member to the member list